-Household Items That Can Ignite a Fire if Put Together
+Common Household Items That Can Spark a Fire

 Be cautious with these items around the house.

 What is Spontaneous Combustion?

 Spontaneous combustion is a chemical reaction that occurs in certain materials which causes them to burst into flame spontaneously.
 Spontaneous combustion can occur when hay, sawdust, coal, compost, oil-based products and other everyday materials are stored improperly and—in simple terms—the internal heat that is generated isn’t allowed to escape.

 The scenario DIYers need to be very cognizant of is the one dealing with oily rags.
 A pile of oil-laden rags not given enough elbow room for the oils to dissipate can be a disaster waiting to happen.
 One painter tells the story of having left a few dozen rags out on a client’s sidewalk to dry.
 The homeowner came home and did him a “favor” by cleaning up and packing all of the rags in a trash can in the garage.
 The rags burst into flame, taking the garage with it.

 To prevent spontaneous combustion, let rags dry out in the open air after use and store them in a sealed metal container

 If your stove is covered with grease and other flammable grime, a small kitchen fire can get out of hand quickly.
 Clean and clear the area around the stove before turning on the heat.
 (Learn how to keep your kitchen health-inspector approved in less than 5 minutes.)

 Sawdust is highly combustible and shouldn’t be left around the garage or in the shop.
 There are a lot of components like electrical wiring, a short spark from metal objects colliding and chemicals during woodworking projects that can quickly ignite a sawdust pile.
 Keep your workspace clean with these handy tips.